Updated on November 27, 2024

 If you notice that your child is not nursing effectively due to a lip tie, here are some tips to help you feed your child effectively:

-• Bottle feeding An infant with a lip tie may find it easier to drink from a bottle.4 This will keep your child on track with development while you determine whether they need treatment.
+• Bottle feeding — An infant with a lip tie may find it easier to drink from a bottle.
+This will keep your child on track with development while you figure out if they need treatment.

-• Soften the nipple — Before trying to latch, try softening your breast with your baby’s saliva and practicing the correct latching technique so that your baby can latch more firmly to your breast.
+• Soften the nipple — Try softening your breast with your baby’s saliva and practicing the correct latching technique to help your baby latch firmly to your breast.

 Class I and II lip ties don’t typically require treatment.
 Treatment is usually recommended for Class III and IV lip ties.